elsdes3/cookiecutter-portfolio/README.md

    ```

 ## [Notes](#notes)
+1. Every variable present in `cookiecutter.json` must also be present in `config.yaml`.
+Values will only be taken from `cookiecutter-portfolio/cookiecutter-project/config.yaml`.
+Values in `cookiecutter-portfolio/cookiecutter-project/cookiecutter.json` will be ignored.
-1. This template a customized version of the `cookiecutter-datascience` template ([v2](https://github.com/drivendata/cookiecutter-data-science/tree/v2)).
+2. This template a customized version of the `cookiecutter-datascience` template ([v2](https://github.com/drivendata/cookiecutter-data-science/tree/v2)).
-2. The Python library `tox` is used for managing Python virtual environments.
+3. The Python library `tox` is used for managing Python virtual environments.
 See these links ([1](https://christophergs.com/python/2020/04/12/python-tox-why-use-it-and-tutorial/), [2](https://towardsdatascience.com/exclusive-how-to-deploy-your-first-machine-learning-models-bf0a2109e522)) for details about how `tox` can be used to do this for a machine learning project.